jupyterlab/jupyterlab/docs/source/user/interface.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Tabs panel in the left sidebar lists the open documents or
-activities in the main area:
+activities in the main work area:

 .. image:: images/interface_tabs.png
    :align: center